kiharalab/CryoREAD/README.md

 python3 main.py --mode=0 -F=example/21051.mrc -M=best_model --contour=0.3 --gpu=0 --batch_size=4 --prediction_only
 ```

-### 2. Build atomic structure without sequence information
+### Mode 2.
+Build atomic structure without sequence information
 ```
 python3 main.py --mode=0 -F=[Map_Path] -M=[Model_Path] --contour=[half_contour_level] --gpu=[GPU_ID] --batch_size=[batch_size] --resolution=[Map_Resolution] --no_seqinfo --refine
 ```
 [Map_Path] is the path of the experimental cryo-EM map, [Model_Path] is the path of our pre-trained deep learning model,  [half_contour_level] is 0.5* contour_level (suggested by author) to remove outside regions to save processing time, [GPU_ID] specifies the gpu used for inference, [batch_size] is the number of examples per batch in the inference (we used 8 with a 24GB GPU), [Map_Resolution] is the resolution of the deposited maps.

-"--refine" should be removed if you can not successfully install Phenix correctly.
+"--refine" should be removed if you can not successfully install Phenix/coot correctly, which may result in nucleotides that do not satisfy some geometry and chemical constraints.

 The automatically build atomic structure is saved in [Predict_Result/(map-name)/Output/Refine_cycle[k].pdb] in pdb format, here default k is 3.
 However, it may fail if your dependencies are not properly installed, then you may only find Refine_cycle1.pdb or Refine_cycle2.pdb.